We are parked at a nice pull-off along the

 Jim passed one truck and a small motorhome.
 He kept his speed under 60

-road was actually better than we expected today.
+The road was better than we expected today.

 We had one wait of about three minutes for road work somewhere on the